 What can I borrow from Arapaki?

-There are roughly 7,500 items on the shelves at Arapaki at any one time - a mixture of fiction, non-fiction, popular children's titles and AV items.
+There are roughly 7,500 items on the shelves at Arapaki at any one time - a mixture of fiction, non-fiction, popular children's titles, language resources and AV items.

 What else can I do there?

 Internet access computers and a small area of casual seating is available.
 Library staff are on hand to answer questions, process payments, register new customers, and provide support and advice on the wide range of online content available through our eLibrary.

 The service centre at Arapaki can help you with everything that was previously available at our Wakefield Service Centre, such as paying rates and dog registration.

 Can I return items to Arapaki?

 Yes.
 Items borrowed from Arapaki should be returned to Arapaki.
 Items borrowed from the Central Library before it closed can be returned to Arapaki or to any branch library.

 Can I go to activities at Arapaki?

 Arapaki is a relatively small space, so we do not have capacity for activities at this time.
 It is likely that we will review what activities and programmes we can offer once our complete central city library network is up and running.